ozio1212/mini_casino/README.md

 ## Games avalaible
 - **Dice Rolling**: Players can roll a specified number of dice (from 1 to 4) and need to choose if sum of thrown numbers will be even or not.
+-  **Roulette**: Players can play roulette and bet on colors or specific numbers.

 ## Requirements